developmentseed/hapi-paginate/README.md

 The plugin then adds a `meta` key to the output json response and move the response under `results` key.

+To limit the plugin to specific routes, adds `routes` to options.

 ### Example

 curl -X GET http://www.example.com?page=3&limit=100